-When we asked Morley Safer to choose a piece for our summer series of "Correspondent Favorites," he had a lot of options.
-After 41 years on "60 Minutes," Morley has a huge archive of stories.
+When we asked Morley Safer to choose a piece for our 2011 summer series of "Correspondent Favorites," he had a lot of options.
+As a 60 Minutes correspondent since 1970, Safer had a huge archive of stories.

-Yet Morley didn't hesitate when he made his choice: a 1983 piece titled "Lenell Geter's in Jail."
-It was also a favorite of 60 Minutes' creator, Don Hewitt.
+Yet he didn't hesitate when he made his choice: a 1983 piece titled "Lenell Geter's in Jail."
+It was also a favorite of 60 Minutes creator Don Hewitt.

-In a great piece of investigative reporting, Morley and producer Suzanne St. Pierre dug into the case in a way that the prosecutors had failed to, and ultimately Morley's piece saved the life of this young man.
+In a great piece of investigative reporting, Safer and producer Suzanne St. Pierre dug into the case in a way the prosecutors had failed to, and ultimately their story saved the life of this young man.
 How did they do it?
 Watch the piece.
 What happened to Lenell Geter?
-At the end of this "60 Rewind," Morley will tell you.
+At the end of this "60 Rewind," Safer answers that question.